World Robotic Sailing Championship

 WRSC (World Robotic Sailing Championship) is an autonomous sailboat competition that aims at stimulating the development of autonomous marine robotics.
 It is a spinoff competition from the Microtransat challenge, a trans Atlantic race for autonomous sailing robots.

-The WRSC is intended to promote the development of autonomous wind propelled sailing robots, through a series of short distance races, navigation and autonomy challenges.
+The WRSC is intended to promote the development of autonomous wind propelled sailing robots, through a series of short-distance races, navigation and autonomy challenges.
 Many teams who take part in the Microtransat (or who plan to) also attend the WRSC.

 The accompanying IRSC (International Robotic Sailing Conference) provides researchers working on problems related to autonomous sailing the chance to exchange ideas during a scientific conference.

 History

 The first World Robotic Sailing Championships (WRSC) was organised by INNOC (The Austrian Association for Innovative Computer Science) and took place in Austria in 2008; it has taken place annually in different country every year since.

 First edition (2008)

-From 20–25 May 2008 in Breitenbrunn/Neusiedlersee, Österreich.
+From 20 to 25 May 2008 in Breitenbrunn/Neusiedlersee, Österreich.